People ask me, “What’s your memoir about—and why should I read it?”

 Epilogue.
 Ever Onward.

 Above: Juli Anne and Doug.
-Read about the relevance of this story in the epilogue and let’s wait for the Cancer Hospital; The Shoe4Africa Juli Anne Perry Children’s Cancer Hospital will be the first children’s cancer hospital in sub-Saharan Africa!
-And, yes, it will be a public not a private hospital!
+You’ll find the deeper meaning of this moment in the Epilogue—but for now, let’s look ahead with hope.
+The Shoe4Africa Juli Anne Perry Children’s Cancer Hospital will soon become the first public children’s cancer hospital in sub-Saharan Africa.
+A hospital for every child, not just a privileged few.

-Above: In 2018, I had no plan to build another hospital, I was busy working on building a school for Mary Keitany, one of our longtime ambassadors.
-Here with Chelimo, Mary, and Charles Koech (husband) whose brother Benson held the world junior 800m record and trained in Colm’s group with me back in 1995!
+Above: In 2018, I had no plans to build another hospital—I was fully focused on helping build a school for Mary Keitany, one of our longtime ambassadors.
+Pictured here with Paul Chelimo, Mary, and her husband Charles Koech—whose brother, Benson, once held the world junior 800m record and trained with me in Colm’s group back in 1995.

 Above: Family shots.
 My stepdaughter, Lindi Tele.
 Here in Nairobi, Kenya.
 On this trip, she opened her first school!